-9. CONCLUSIONS
+9.1 Summary

-- 9.1 This heritage statement has been prepared in order to inform proposals for residential development on land at Higher Standen and Part Littlemoor farm, Clitheroe, Lancashire.
+- 9.1.1 This heritage statement has been prepared to inform on the changes proposed in the residential development on land at Higher Standen and Part Littlemoor farm, Clitheroe, Lancashire, lying within Ribble Valley Borough Council.
 It addresses the information requirements set out in the NPPF and provides the proportionate response sought by the NPPF.
-This heritage statement does not consider below-ground (archaeological) heritage assets. - The heritage statement has established that there are three designated heritage assets within the environs of the study site that may be potentially sensitive to the proposed residential development, 1-9 Little Moor (NHLE 1072342), 11-15 Little Moor (NHLE 1072343) and Little Moor House (NHLE 1362198).
+This heritage statement does not consider below-ground (archaeological) heritage assets. - 9.1.2 The heritage statement has established that there are three designated heritage assets within the environs of the study site that may be potentially sensitive to the proposed residential development, 1-9 Little Moor (NHLE 1072342), 11-15 Little Moor (NHLE 1072343) and Little Moor House (NHLE 1362198).
 Their significance is derived from their architectural, historical and archaeological interests as part of a former rural isolated hamlet associated with the late 18th and early 19th century Primrose Mill complex c.
-350m to the west.
-The immediate setting that is considered to contribute to the significance of the three Grade II listed buildings is derived from their group value as a hamlet.
+350m to the west. - 9.1.3 The immediate setting that is considered to contribute to the significance of the three Grade II listed buildings is derived from their group value as a hamlet.
 However, their wider setting has been eroded by encroaching modern development, both residential and commercial.
-This has diminished the appreciation of the historical rural isolated context which has been replaced by a more suburban sense of place. - 9.3 In respect of the Planning (Listed Buildings and Conservation Areas) Act 1990, section 66 states that the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
+This has diminished the appreciation of the historical rural isolated context which has been replaced by a more suburban sense of place. - 9.1.4 In respect of the Planning (Listed Buildings and Conservation Areas) Act 1990, Section 66 states that the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
 This heritage statement has shown that whilst the wider landscape setting of the three Grade II listed dwellings will be changed by the proposed development, their special interests and group value that determines their immediate setting will be preserved by layout design.
-It is therefore concluded that the significance of 1-9 Little Moor (NHLE 1072342), 11-15 Little Moor (NHLE 1072343) and Little Moor House (NHLE 1362198) will be maintained resulting in no harm.
+It is therefore concluded that the significance of 1-9 Little Moor (NHLE 1072342), 11-15 Little Moor (NHLE 1072343) and Little Moor House (NHLE 1362198) will be maintained resulting in no harm. - 9.1.5 Proposals have been revised to reduce the height of the structure to 300-400m with appropriate landscaping surrounding the asset.
+While there will be a loss in fabric, there are heritage benefits resulting from proposals.
+The immediate surroundings of the asset will be improved and preserve some legibility of the heritage asset's historic proportions within the development.
+The development overall will allow for a greater appreciation of the asset within its historic context, and the addition of benches will allow for the asset to be experienced more than is currently possible, in addition to a well landscaped area and an interpretation plaque.
+The wider public benefits of the scheme will need to be weighed against the less than substantial harm posed to the asset.
+Paragraph 216 of the NPPF (2024) is therefore engaged: